 If a faculty or staff member requires more than one computer, they are required to identify funding for such purchases.
 Such machines will be identified in the inventories separately and will not be eligible for replacement through this program.

 Departments are responsible for supplying serviceable computers (either as new purchases or by identifying existing inventory) for newly-hired full-time staff and faculty.
 User Services will configure new machines and re-image existing ones to ensure they’re ready for incoming staff and faculty.
 We will also be available to consult with departments to help determine the best computers to purchase.

 User Services recycles computers responsibly at the end of their life cycle.
 Old machines will be removed from circulation and after 30 days, will have their hard drives securely wiped.
 Machines will be either recycled or, if applicable, sold for parts.
 User Services will also accept old non-Refresh machines for recycling and will ensure that all hard drives are securely wiped or destroyed.

 Damage to Equipment

 Faculty & Staff who receive a College-owned computing device (such as a computer or tablet) are responsible for basic care for the machine.
-Physically damaged machines (e.g., water spilled on a laptop, broken screens, etc), are the responsibility of the department.
+Repair expenses for physically damaged machines (e.g., water spilled on a laptop, broken screens, etc), are the responsibility of the department.
 User Services will work with the department and outside vendors to ensure the most cost effective options for repairing and replacing damaged equipment, but costs will be the responsibility of the department that owns the computer.